Models

 Creating models

-model = store.createModel(options)
+model = backend.createModel(options)

 • options: